Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-U.S. average insurance prices for a Mini Cooper are $1,220 every 12 months for full coverage insurance.
-Comprehensive insurance costs around $250, collision insurance costs $450, and liability costs $384.
-Buying just liability costs as little as $432 a year, and insurance for high-risk drivers costs $2,640 or more.
-Teenage drivers pay the highest rates at up to $4,582 a year.
+The average insurance prices for a Mini Cooper are $1,220 every 12 months with full coverage.
+Comprehensive insurance costs approximately $250 each year, collision insurance costs $450, and liability is estimated at $384.
+Buying just liability costs approximately $432 a year, and insurance for high-risk drivers costs $2,640 or more.
+16-year-old drivers cost the most to insure at up to $4,582 a year.

 Average premium for full coverage: $1,220

-Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and for different Cooper trim levels.
+Rate estimates include $500 deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and Cooper models.

-For the average driver, Mini Cooper insurance prices range from the cheapest price of $432 for a discount liability-only rate to a much higher rate of $2,640 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, Mini Cooper insurance rates range from the cheapest price of $432 for just liability insurance to a high rate of $2,640 for high-risk insurance.

 Use the form below to get customized rates for your location.